Travel Photo Diary: Inside The Breakers Mansion, Decorated for the Holidays

-Note: This post was originally published on November 26, 2018 and updated on December 28, 2022
+Note: This post was originally published on November 26, 2018 and may have been edited for clarity and updated with new information

 The most celebrated Newport cottage of the Gilded Age gets dressed for the holidays